-The SRS airbags are not designed to inflate if the vehicle is involved in a side or rear collision, if it rolls over, or if it is involved in a low-speed frontal collision.
+The SRS front airbags are generally not designed to inflate if the vehicle is involved in a side or rear collision, if it rolls over, or if it is involved in a lowspeed frontal collision.

-The SRS airbags may deploy if a serious impact occurs to the underside of your vehicle.
+The SRS front airbags may also deploy if a severe impact occurs to the underside of your vehicle.
 Some examples are shown in the illustration.

-The SRS airbag system consists mainly of the following components, and their locations are shown in the illustration.
+The SRS front airbag system mainly consists of the following components, and their locations are shown in the illustration.

 - 1. Front airbag sensors

 - 2. SRS warning light

 - 3. Airbag module for front passenger (airbag and inflator)

 - 4. Airbag sensor assembly

 - 5. Airbag module for driver (airbag and inflator)

+- 6. Driver's seat position sensor

+- 7. Driver's seat belt buckle switch